Marketing Manager

 Striking the perfect balance ensures that your templates are competitive, attractive to buyers, and fairly compensate you for your efforts.
 However, how to do that?

-- Begin by researching the xTiles Marketplace and similar platforms to understand the pricing trends for templates in your niche.
+1. Begin by researching by popular marketplaces to understand the pricing trends for templates in your niche.
 Also, analyze the pricing of templates similar to yours.
 Consider factors such as features, complexity, and user reviews when comparing.

 Happy templating! 🚀